UPennCBE544/2023.github.io/ProjectDescription.md

 ## Surface Facet (Cleavage Plane) ##

 Both MgO and CaO are simple compounds with a cubic crystal.
 Cleavage is the tendency of a crystalline material to break along definite planes, creating smooth surfaces.
 In general, we compare the cleavage energy to determine whether a certain facet is stable.
+The calculation of the cleavage energy is given as follows:

 $$
 \epsilon_{cleave}(i,j) = -\frac{1}{2A}(E_{slab}^{i}+E_{slab}^{j}-2E_{bulk})
 $$

+where \epsilon_{cleave}(i,j)